blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - `getEntityType`
 - `aggregateEntityTypes`

+- `createLinkType`
+- `updateLinkType`
+- `deleteLinkType`
+- `getLinkType`
+- `aggregateLinkTypes`

-The main changes imposed by the proposed system are that Entity Types must be defined as previously outlined - with canonical Property Type URIs and that new messages for managing Property Types must be added.
+The main changes imposed by the proposed system are that Entity Types must be defined as previously outlined - with canonical Property Type URIs and that new messages for managing Property Types and Link Types must be added.

 In the proposed system, Entity Types can be created and updated with the same semantics but have to conform to the [Entity Type](#entity-types-1) schema instead of arbitrary JSON schemas.
 Property Types will be defined similarly to Entity Types in the proposed system, conforming to the [Property Type](#property-types-1) schemas instead.
+Link Types do not contain further structural data, which make them semantically simpler than Entity Types and Property Types.

 **Entity Type Create and Update messages in the current system:**